Skip to main content

 Travel advances can be issued to University employees as warranted when traveling to a foreign country.
 Such requests are reviewed on a case-by-case basis.
 Travel advances can be issued for up to one hundred percent (100%) of the estimated travel cost.
 Generally, no advance will be issued if another advance is outstanding.
 Additionally:

 a.
-Travel advance requests should be submitted no later than fifteen (15) working days prior to the start of a trip.
+Travel advance requests should be submitted no later than fifteen (15) business days prior to the start of a trip.

 b.
 Advances must be repaid or reconciled within fifteen (15) working days after return from a trip.
 Failure to account for cash advances may result in the full amount of the advance being deducted from the employee’s future reimbursements and/or paychecks.

 a.
-The University P-Card is the preferred method of payment for employee business expenses: airfare, registration, lodging, and other approved travel expense.
-P-Cards may not be used for meals and incidental expenses while traveling.
-See the University P-Cardholder Guide for allowable travel expense.
+The University P-Card or Corporate Travel Card is the preferred method of payment for employee business expenses including airfare, registration, lodging, and other approved travel expenses.
+P-Cards and Corporate Travel Cards may not be used for meals and incidental expenses while traveling (see the University P-Cardholder Guide for allowable travel expenses and University Policy 6140 for P-Card and Corporate Travel Card policies).

 4.6 Personal Travel in Conjunction with Business Travel

-• The business days of the hotel expense may be paid with a P-card if the hotel can accommodate the separate billing process.
-Room and tax may be charged to the P-card.
-Internet and parking expenses for business days may be charged to the P-card if there is a valid business purpose.
+b.
+The business days of the hotel expense may be paid with a P-card or Corporate Travel Card if the hotel can accommodate the separate billing process.
+Room and tax may be charged to the card.
+Internet and parking expenses for business days may be charged to the card if there is a valid business purpose.

-c.
-The traveler must document a cost comparison for transportation for the business portion of the trip.
+e.
+The traveler must document a cost comparison between business and personal costs for the transportation portion of the trip.
 This cost comparison is required at the time the cost is incurred and must be submitted with the reimbursement requests.

 4.7 Air Travel